 B.S., Horticultural Science, B.Y.U.

 Dr. Nelson's research interests are diverse and targeted at finding environmentally safe methods of preserving agriculture practices for future generations.
-Dr. Nelson holds a 25 percent research appointment based out of the Texas A&M University-Kingsville Citrus Center located in Weslaco.
+Dr. Nelson's research appointment has been based out of the Texas A&M University-Kingsville Citrus Center located in Weslaco.
 His research program assists growers in finding alternative irrigation methodologies that will enable growers to produce citrus using water conservation practices.
-Other interests involve investigations into finding alternatives to methyl bromide use in horticultural crop production.
-He collaborates on projects with faculty, undergraduate and graduate students in environmental engineering, geosciences, genetics and plant pathology and physiology researching seedling tolerance of native plants to saline soils, horticultural pepper crop breeding and phytochemical analysis, citrus resistance to cold and pathogens, nitrogen leaching and mitigation of groundwater contamination, and the application of computer programs in agricultural systems management.
+Other interests involve investigations into finding alternatives to methyl bromide use in horticultural crop production, researching crop tolerance to drought and salinity stress, fate and transport of chemicals in the environment, and improving on-farm management strategies to improve agricultural system production and sustainability.

 Kingsville, Texas 78363-8202